+e) the complete support leg must be permanently attached to the child restraint or attached to the part of the child restraint that will be fixed directly to the lower anchorage bars.

+Draft Reg. for iSize CRS Version 05 October 2009 Frontal, rear and Lateral impact

+7.1.4.1.10.
+In the case of an iSize child restraint making use of an ISOFIX anchorage system and a top tether strap as an anti-rotation device, if any, the dynamic test shall be carried out as follows:

+7.1.4.1.10.1.
+For ISOFIX CRS of size classes A and B:

+7.1.4.1.10.1.1 with the anti-rotation device in use, and

-- e) the complete support leg must be permanently attached to the child restraint or attached to the part of the child restraint that will be fixed directly to the lower anchorage bars. - 7.1.4.1.10.
-In the case of an iSize child restraint making use of an ISOFIX anchorage system and a top tether strap as an anti-rotation device, if any, the dynamic test shall be carried out as follows: - 7.1.4.1.10.1.
-For ISOFIX CRS of size classes A and B: - 7.1.4.1.10.1.1. with the anti-rotation device in use, and - 7.1.4.1.10.1.2. without the anti-rotation device in use.
-This requirement does not apply when a permanent and non-adjustable support leg is used as an anti-rotation device. - 7.1.4.1.10.2.
+- Remark:As stated many times during discussions of the Informal Group a misuse test as described below in 7 1 4 10 2 will be counterproductive as it will send the wrong message to the users. - 7.1.4.1.10.1.2. without the anti-rotation device in use.
+This requirement does not apply when a permanent and non-adjustable support leg is used as an anti-rotation device. - 7.1.4.1.10.2 without the anti rotation device in use with the aim to check the integrity of the seat. - 7.1.4.1.10.2.
 For ISOFIX child restraint system of other size classes with the anti-rotation device in use. - 7.1.4.2.
-Chest acceleration 1/

-1⁄2/ Chest acceleration limits do not apply when using the "new born" manikin as it is not instrumented.

-- 7.1.4.2.1.
+Chest acceleration $\frac{1}{2}$ - 7.1.4.2.1.
 The resultant chest acceleration shall not exceed 55 g except during periods whose sum does not exceed 3 ms. - 7.1.4.2.2.
 The vertical component of the acceleration from the abdomen towards the head shall not exceed 30 g except during periods whose sum does not exceed 3 ms. CRITERIA - 7.1.4.2.
 During the dynamic tests, no part of the child restraint actually helping to keep the child in position shall break, and no buckles or locking system or displacement system shall release.